 Non-Practising Registration is a valid category of registration and, as is the case for Provisional and Full Registration, allows the teacher to teach with no restrictions or limits upon their registration.

-Non-Practising Registration is a category for teachers who due to their circumstances, are not able to demonstrate that they meet the Professional Standards requirements for either Full or Provisional Registration; or the Professional Engagement requirements for the renewal of registration.
+Non-Practising Registration is a category for teachers who due to their circumstances, are not able to demonstrate that they meet the Professional Standards requirements for either Full Registration or Provisional Registration; or the Professional Engagement requirements for the renewal of registration.

 - new applicants to teach, such as: